 Bronze interior door hardware is available in a variety of finishes and therefore can work with almost any home decor.
 You can choose from oil-rubbed, distressed, or satin bronze finishes, but be aware that the patina and look of the finish can change with use over time.

 Interior door hardware with a black finish can work with traditional, transitional, or contemporary decor.
-The dark color pops against a white door for a clean look.
+The dark color pops against a white door for an eye-catching look.

 Copper is a unique finish that can work with any decor, from rustic to contemporary, depending upon the style of the knob or lever.